Midwexican

 How long does homemade green tomato salsa last?

 Store this salsa in a tightly sealed container in the refrigerator.
 For best results, use within 5 days.
 You can also freeze it, but it should be used within 3-6 months.
+Add a squeeze of lime juice or a few dashes of hot sauce before serving to brighten things up if the salsa has been sitting for longer than 24 hours.

-Can I freeze or can this salsa to preserve it for longer?
+Can I freeze this salsa or can to preserve it for longer?

 Yes!
 For best results, freeze and use this green tomato salsa within 3-6 months.
 Thaw in your refrigerator.